notpythonics/Tic-Tac-Toe-win32/README.md

 ## Tic-Tac-Toe-win32

-A tic-tac-toe game written in C++ using the Widnows API, using the GDI API.
+A tic-tac-toe game written in C++ using the Windows API, using the GDI API.

 It consisits of:
 - A source file: [main.cpp](/Tic-Tac-Toe-win32/main.cpp)